Fluid compartments: Transcellular compartment

-The third extracellular compartment, the transcellular, consists of those spaces in the body where fluid does not normally collect in larger amounts, or where any significant fluid collection is physiologically nonfunctional.
-Examples of transcellular spaces include the eye, the central nervous system, the peritoneal and pleural cavities, and the joint capsules.
+The transcellular fluid is the portion of total body fluid that is formed by the secretory activity of epithelial cells and is contained within specialized epithelial-lined compartments.
+Fluid does not normally collect in larger amounts in these spaces, and any significant fluid collection in these spaces is physiologically nonfunctional.
+Examples of transcellular spaces include the eye, the central nervous system (CNS), the peritoneal and pleural cavities, and the joint capsules.
 A small amount of fluid, called transcellular fluid, does exist normally in such spaces.
 For example, the aqueous humor, the vitreous humor, the cerebrospinal fluid, the serous fluid produced by the serous membranes, and the synovial fluid produced by the synovial membranes are all transcellular fluids.
 They are all very important, yet there is not much of each.
-For example, there is only about 150 mL of cerebrospinal fluid in the entire central nervous system at any moment.
-All of the above mentioned fluids are produced by active cellular processes working with blood plasma as the raw material, and they are all more or less similar to blood plasma except for certain modifications tailored to their function.
+For example, there is only about 150 mL of cerebrospinal fluid in the entire CNS at any moment.
+All of the above-mentioned fluids are produced by active cellular processes working with blood plasma as the raw material, and they are all more or less similar to blood plasma except for certain modifications tailored to their function.
 For example, the cerebrospinal fluid is made by various cells of the CNS, mostly the ependymal cells, from blood plasma.